mihir0699/Insta-Poll/README.md

  bash
   npm start

- *3. Create a `.env` file in the project root folder and copy the format of `.env.sample` file.*
+ *3. Create a `firebaseConfig.js` file in the project src folder and paste your firebase config credenitails.

-   - `.env.sample` file contains all the environment variables required for running the project.

  *4.* *🎉  Open your browser and go to  `https://localhost:3000`*